 Current programming activities have evolved considerably to reflect the new realities of the post-1980 era.
 Wisconsin and Midwest labor in general were hard hit by back-to-back recessions that led to plant closings and restructuring of much of Midwest manufacturing.
 The early 1980’s also saw a wave of very aggressive anti-union behavior by many employers in the hostile political climate of the time.
 Later in the decade, labor relations improved in some sectors as labor management cooperation and labor involvement in quality and productivity initiatives were stressed in many labor-management relationships.
 During this period the department sought to assist unions in responding to both the hostility of some employers and the cooperative initiatives of others.
 By the mid-1980’s the department was engaged in a considerable volume of joint labor-management training activity and in training union leadership on work restructuring, new technology, cooperation, interest-based bargaining, new compensation systems and a host of other issues in the new industrial relations climate.

-In recent years, we have also become acutely aware of the reduced strength of the labor movement as reflected in the long term decline in union membership and union penetration.
+In recent years, we have also observed and documented the reduced strength of the labor movement as reflected in the long term decline in union density.
 The labor movement has clearly acknowledged the need to organize both internally and externally, and has greatly raised the priority of these activities.
-Consequently, School for Workers programs on organizing, membership mobilization and political action have assumed a new importance in our overall programming efforts.
+Consequently, School for Workers also offers programs on enhancing membership engagement in our overall programming efforts.

 For more resources on Wisconsin labor history visit the Wisconsin Labor History Society web site.